poulzinho/composing-sw/src/ch-17_hard_composition_with_classes/README.md

 ## The .constructor
 Do not use it for type checking.
 Do not assume that the "new" keyword is going to work with the constructor's factory function.

+### The constructor.of
+Returns a new instance of a data type.